Rustfahrtagentur/microcad/doc/README.md

 - [Parameter Multiplicity](parameter_multiplicity.md)
 - [Unit Types](unit_types.md)

-## Builtin Libraries
+## Standard Library

-A big advantage which µcad can take from it's strict modular concept is that big parts of the basic functionalities can be written in the µcad language itself.
+A big advantage which µcad can take from it's strict modular concept is that big parts of functionalities can be written in the µcad language itself.

 - Standard Library (`std`)
   - [Mathematical Functions (`math`)](std/math.md)
   - [Geometric Algorithms (`algorithm`)](std/algorithm/README.md)
   - [Export Functions](std/export.md)

-## Builtin Functions
+## Builtin Library

-The *builtin libraries* rely on a few, very basic builtin functions which are implemented in *Rust* to be fast and to cover internal complexities.
+The *builtin library* rely on a few, very basic builtin functions which are implemented in *Rust* to be fast and to cover internal complexities.

 - Export Statement (__builtin::export)